fabricjs/fabricjs.github.io/src/pages/demo/custom-controls/index.md

 The function is receiving the canvas context as first argument and so a simple drawImage will make it.

 For the custom action we want simply to delete the object.
-We build a function following the mouseUpHandler signature and we use there `canvas.remove(target)`;
+We build a function following the mouseUpHandler signature and we use there `javascript>canvas.remove(target)`;

 <div
   class="codepen-later"